-Bath bombs have been all the rage for a while, but have you heard of shower bombs?
-Also called shower steamers, melts, fizzers or tabs, these little gems are popped in the shower with you while you shower.
+Bath bombs have been all the rage for a while, but have you heard of shower bombs or shower bomb fizzers?
+Also called shower steamers, melts, or tabs, these little gems are popped in the shower with you while you shower.
 They release a fantastic fragrance, giving you an at-home aromatherapy experience!

 With all the stress and anxiety surrounding the Cornavirus crisis, now is a great time to just take some time for you to de-stress.

 They make fantastic DIY eco-friendly gifts, or they can be a treat just for you.

 These fizzers are really simple to make and only contain 3 ingredients: bicarbonate of soda, citric acid and essential oils.
 Because of the bicarbonate of soda and citric acid, when placed in the shower the melts fizz, releasing the scent of the essential oils of your choice.

 Including some form of aromatherapy into your life, or a loved one’s life, is a great idea.
 Aromatherapy can improve sleep quality, reduce stress, sooth sore joints and even help relieve headaches!
 This is what makes these DIY shower steamers so great!
 Not only do they smell fantastic but they can have a wide range of benefits.
 As you choose your own essential oil blend, you can produce different kinds of shower melts for different occasions and benefits.

 For example, these melts can be great if you have a cold!
 Nose clearing essential oils coupled with steam of a shower are the perfect combination for clear sinuses.